-Our business strategy is to strategically deploy our equipment and personnel to provide drilling, completion and production services and remote accommodation services in unconventional resource plays.
-We believe these services optimize our customers' ultimate resource recovery and present value of hydrocarbon reserves.
-We also believe that our services create cost efficiencies for our customers by providing a suite of complementary oilfield services designed to address a wide range of our customers' needs.
-Specifically, we intend to:
+We intend to achieve our primary business objective by the successful execution of our business plan to strategically deploy our equipment and personnel to provide completion and production services, natural sand proppant, drilling and remote accommodation services in unconventional resource plays, including the Utica Shale in Ohio and the Permian Basin in West Texas.
+We believe these services optimize our customers' ultimate resources recovery and present value of hydrocarbon reserves.
+We seek to create cost efficiencies for our customers by providing a suite of complementary oilfield services designed to address a wide range of our customers' needs.
+Specifically, we intend to create value for our stockholders through the following strategies:

-- Capitalize on the activity in the unconventional resource plays.
-Our equipment is designed to provide drilling and completion and production services for unconventional wells, and our operations are strategically located in major unconventional resource plays.
+- Capitalize on the recovery in activity in the unconventional resource plays.
+Our equipment is designed to provide a broad range of services for unconventional wells, and our operations are strategically located in major unconventional resource plays.
 During the first six months of 2016, oil prices rose from a low of \$26.19 per barrel on February 11, 2016 to a high of \$51.23 per barrel on June 8, 2016.
-As commodity prices recover further, we intend to capitalize on the anticipated increase in activity in these markets and diversify our operations across the different unconventional resource basins.
-Our core operations are focused primarily in the Utica Shale in Ohio and the Permian Basin in West Texas.
-We intend to continue to strategically deploy assets to these and other unconventional resource basins and will look to capitalize on further growth in emerging unconventional resource plays as they develop. - Expand our services as determined by demand.
-During 2014, in response to increased customer demand, we expanded our drilling business by acquiring six electric horizontal drilling rigs, expanded our completion and production business to 104,000 horsepower and expanded our remote accommodations business by purchasing additional rooms.
-We intend to monitor market conditions to expand our business lines as demand warrants in resource plays in which we currently operate, as well as in new resource plays.
-If we perceive unmet demand in our principal geographic locations for different service lines, we will seek to expand our current service offerings to meet that demand.
+During August 2016, oil prices ranged from \$39.50 to \$48.48 per barrel.
+As commodity prices began to recover, we experienced an increase in activity.
+If near term commodity prices stabilize at current levels and recover further, we expect to experience further increase in demand for our services and products.
+We intend to capitalize on the anticipated increase in activity in these markets and diversify our operations across additional unconventional resource basins.
+Our core operations are currently focused in the Utica Shale in Ohio and the Permian Basin in West Texas.
+We intend to continue to strategically deploy assets to these and other unconventional resource basins and will look to capitalize on further growth in emerging unconventional resource plays as they develop. - Leverage our broad range of services for unconventional wellsfor cross-selling opportunities.
+We offer a complementary suite of oilfield services and products.
+Our completion and production division provides pressure pumping services, pressure control services and flowback services for unconventional wells.
+Our natural sand proppant services division sells and produces proppant for hydraulic fracturing.
+Our drilling services division adds drilling capabilities to our other well-related services.
+We intend to leverage our existing customer relationships and operational track record to cross sell our services and increase our exposure and product offerings to our existing customers, broaden our customer base and expand opportunistically to other geographic regions in which our customers have operations, as well as to create operational efficiencies for our customers.